California legislature returns amid homeless, climate crisis

 Democratic Assemblyman Kansen Chu of San Jose said two of his bills will deal with the power outages that utilities used to try to prevent their equipment from sparking wildfires.

-The first would require power utility companies to provide information about the shutoffs in languages earmarked for individual ratepayers and provide help for those who rely on electricity for their medical needs.
-The second would give the California Public Utility Commission authority the power to decide if the shutoffs are necessary and reasonable and if the utility company should have to compensate those affected.
+The first would require power utility companies to provide information about the shutoffs in languages earmarked for individual ratepayers and help those who rely on electricity for medical needs.
+The second would give the California Public Utility Commission authority to decide if the shutoffs are necessary and reasonable and if the utility company should have to compensate those affected.

-“About 3 million Californians were left in the dark last October with little to no support from the very same companies they pay monthly,” Chu said in a statement.
-He added that the utilities’ poor communication, sloppy rollout, lack of support and proper compensation “were unacceptable.
-I want to hold these companies accountable and ensure that these power shutoffs are not the norm.”
+Fellow Democratic Assemblyman Marc Levine of San Rafael introduced a bill authorizing the commission to temporarily appoint a public administrator to oversee utilities' public safety operations.